muratk5n/thirdwave/en/README.md

 ---

 ML is also AI, and AI is Frankenstein / Pinoccio.
 Take your pick.
-So by optimizing you could be bringing about Skynet.
+Ergo by optimizing you could be bringing about Skynet.
 So say bunch of IT dipshits who pose like science geniuses.